 There are some medications that may interfere with esophageal manometry.

-Calcium channel blockers (such as Procardia and Cardizem)
+- Calcium channel blockers (such as Nifedipine [Procardia] and Diltiazem [Cardizem])

 It is very important that you talk to your doctor about all drugs you are taking prior to your test.
 Do not discontinue any medication without first consulting with your doctor.